 Even A Hacker Has Standards: He draws a line at publicly revealing information that he considers too sensitive, even if it would make many people leave Horizon.

-Defector from Decadence: He seems to have truly started his crusade after visiting Spectre's home and finding it empty oustide of what was strictly necessary for surviving, playing Horizon and planning strategies.
+Defector from Decadence: He first seems to have truly started his crusade after visiting Spectre's home and finding it empty oustide of what was strictly necessary for surviving, playing Horizon and planning strategies.
+Subverted, as his gaming avatar existed as an attempt to undestand his son's world in the first place.

 Friendly Enemies: With the Noob Guild; he considers them sympathetic, occasionnaly talks with them and eventually gives up having them leaving the game when he realizes they cause so much damages they are much more useful to him when they are staying on the game.